 2. Reducing appetite and hunger

 Greek yogurt is protein-rich, so it may help people feel fuller for longer.
-Research suggests that people may eat less throughout the day after a meal that is high in protein.

 3. Boosting metabolism

 Despite its protein content, eating Greek yogurt alone is unlikely to make a person burn more calories.